 Veeam Backup & Replication comes with the PowerShell extension — a Veeam Backup PowerShell module that is added to your machine when you either install Veeam Backup & Replication server or the Veeam Backup & Replication Console.
-The Veeam Backup PowerShell snap-in allows you to do almost all operations that are available in the user interface.
-Keep in mind that actions performed with PowerShell have the same force as actions performed via Veeam Backup & Replication: for example, if you delete a job with a PowerShell script, the job will be removed from the Veeam Backup & Replication database, and you will not be able to undo changes.
+The Veeam Backup PowerShell module allows you to do almost all operations that are available in the user interface.
+Keep in mind that actions performed with PowerShell have the same force as actions performed using Veeam Backup & Replication: for example, if you delete a job with a PowerShell script, the job will be removed from the Veeam Backup & Replication database, and you will not be able to undo changes.
 In order to run Veeam PowerShell commands, you must start a PowerShell session.

 Starting Veeam PowerShell Sessions